audinux/audinux.github.io/index.md

 ### Contact

-If you met a problem when using one of the package shipped by this COPR repository, feel free to fill a bug report at the [github spec repository](https://github.com/ycollet/fedora-spec).
+If you met a problem when using one of the package shipped by this COPR repository, feel free to fill a bug report at [github spec repository](https://github.com/audinux/fedora-spec).